redis/ioredis/README.md

 ## Lua Scripting
 ioredis supports all of the scripting commands such as `EVAL`, `EVALSHA` and `SCRIPT`.
-However it's tedious to use in real world scenarios since developers have to take care of script caching and to detect when to use `EVAL` and when to use `EVALSHA`. ioredis expose a `defineCommand` method to make scripting much easier to use:
+However, it's tedious to use in real world scenarios since developers have to take care of script caching and to detect when to use `EVAL` and when to use `EVALSHA`. ioredis expose a `defineCommand` method to make scripting much easier to use: